VallarasuS/Vallarasu.in/docs/open-journal.md

 ---

 12-09-2025<br>
+Cousin is here, on the look out for job, second person under my wings. <br>
+Closed feedback form, and added simple link to cs101.
+2 sign-ups already. <br>
+Lession today - always ask what's next? <br>
+Been posting daily on LinkedIn, time to take it seriously.

+12-09-2025<br>
+Technical Convention at SAEC today, choose to attend all sessions.
+Few prevalent themes that reoccur.
+- Stay informed
+- Network, Peers, Leverage
+- Patience and Persistence
+- Master fundamentals, and become an export in one domain.

+Feebacks arrived in mail via form, couple of them were interesting, one said I could do better. <br>
+Made it intentionally anonymous, otherwise could have asked for specifics.

+12-09-2025<br>
 - Finalized deck and feedback forms for tomorrow's talk titled 'Reverse Engineering'.
 - Task list for [CS101](https://cs101.in/) is getting long.
 Should I make it public?.